 git push --tags <target_url> <branch_name>

-- For mirroring the entire repository:
+- For mirroring the entire repository: bash

 git push --mirror <target_url>